eparadis/low_latency_audio_streaming/notes.md

 I want to record from the virtual audio cable to avoid having to deal with switching input and whatnot with the script.

+I found this example of doing a FX patch between CoreAudio devices:
+`sox -V6 -r 44100 -t coreaudio "BlackHole 2ch" -t coreaudio "MacBook Air Speakers" reverb 100 50 100 100 100 3`

+Since I was already playing "into" the Blackhole pipe at 48k, it would not open at 44.1k and instead switched to 48k.
+I think this is a property of Blackhole, not of `sox`.
+Further, with the `-V6` verbosity, I could see that when I played into the BlackHole input at only 8k, it would complain about not being able to set the MacBook's speakers to 8k and would switch back to 48k.
+The high level of verbosity provided helpful info about the audio input and output formats too.

+Also messing with the reverb was fun.

+I was able to send audio through `nc` like this:
+`nc -u -l -p 5555 | play --buffer 32 -t raw -b 16 -r8k -esigned-integer -c 1  -`
+`sox -V6 -t coreaudio "BlackHole 2ch" -t raw -b 16 -r8k -esigned-integer -c 1 - | nc -u localhost 5555`

+The first command is the listener. `nc` is listening on port 5555 for UDP data.

+The second command is the sender. `sox` is opening the coreaudio device and then playing it to stdout with a "raw" format of 16bit 8kHz signed-integer single- channel audio.

+The listener must have the same format for its "raw" input!

+Another `--buffer` parameter for the sender should help reduce latency.
+There seemed to be a noticable amount.